-As part of work to redevelop the Baker Street parking lot into a unique mixed-use development, the City is completing archeological, environmental and geotechnical investigations.
-Historic reports on this work are available below, and we’ll add new reports as they are completed.
+As part of the Baker District redevelopment, the City completed archeological, environmental and geotechnical investigations.
+Historic reports on this work are available below.

 Some headstones that were still in place in 1853, and were not moved to the new cemetery, were no longer standing or in place by 1879.
 This led to a situation of there being a number of unmarked graves when more remains were moved to a new cemetery in 1879, and therefore some were missed.

-In order to ensure that development proceeds with a full environmental understanding of the site, the City is drilling boreholes to understand what type and quality of rock and soil is underground, and installing monitoring wells to assess shallow groundwater quality and movement.
+In order to ensure that development proceeds with a full environmental understanding of the site, the City drilled boreholes to understand what type and quality of rock and soil is underground, and installed monitoring wells to assess shallow groundwater quality and movement.

 Past discoveries of remains